vargalaszlo87/rf-mixer-dg-mosfet/README.md

 We can now calculate: f0 = 1 / (2 * pi * sqrt(150e-6 * 820e-9) = 453.8kHz

-⚠️ **Warrning!** ⚠️ **You cannot generate exactly 455kHz with these parameters, ca. 815.6pF were the good value.** ❤️ Thank God ❤️ usually there is a large variaton in values, you can find such a capacitor that is close to 816pF.
+⚠️ **Warrning!** ⚠️ **You cannot generate exactly 455kHz with these parameters, ca. 815.6pF were the good value.** ❤️ Thank God usually there is a large variaton in values, you can find such a capacitor that is close to 816pF.

 Of course, **the right solution** is a smaller capacitor and a parallel variable capacitor in this case.
+And **the best solution** is an IF transformer with adjustable value.